The Jim Irsay Collection

 The Jim Irsay Collection is a collection of musical instruments, American history artifacts, and popular culture items collected by former Indianapolis Colts owner Jim Irsay.
 The collection is heavily focused on guitars associated with rock music, but also contains items such as historic manuscripts, film artifacts, and sports memorabilia.
-Since 2021, the collection has been touring the United States as part of an ongoing traveling exhibit and concert series.
+From 2021-2026, the collection toured the United States as part of an ongoing traveling exhibit and concert series.

 Although the collection does not have a permanent exhibit location, its contents have been displayed in museums such as the Metropolitan Museum of Art, the Rock and Roll Hall of Fame, the British Library, the American Writers Museum, Lowell National Historical Park, the Eiteljorg Museum of American Indians and Western Art, and the Indiana State Museum, among others.

+In March 2026 much of the collection was sold in auction by Christie's Auction house in New York.

 The collection's beginnings

 Jim Irsay began collecting at a young age, starting with baseball cards.
 Irsay had an early affinity for music, playing violin and later guitar.
 His collecting began in earnest when he inherited the Indianapolis Colts from his father, Robert Irsay, in 1997.
 Irsay claimed that the collection began as a way to "share music with others."